+Today, it’s PSI’s TAKE YOUR CAT TO WORK DAY!
 At my house, every week is Take Your Pet to Work Week.
-This year, it falls on June 22-26, with the CATS’ day on Monday, and the DOGS’ day on Friday.
-For many folks who now work at home, for the first time they’re experiencing work with furry companions 24/7.
+This year, it falls on June 21-25, with the CATS’ day on Monday, and the DOGS’ day on Friday.
+For many folks who continue to work at home, they experience the joy–and challenges–of work with furry companions 24/7.

 My Furry Muses

 I’m incredibly fortunate that I get to share my office space every day with my pets.
-Karma-Kat and the Bravo-Dawg inspire my pet-writing dream on a daily basis.
+Karma-Kat, Shadow-Pup, and the enduring memory of Seren-Kitty, Magical-Dawg, and Bravo-Dawg inspire my pet-writing dream on a daily basis.
 When I’m having a particularly hectic day, getting a purr fix, or doggy wag of encouragement does wonders for stress and general well-being.

 Surveys indicate that one in five companies allow pets in the workplace.
 People who bring their pets actually work longer hours!
 You can get started on this pet-revolution this Friday.

 TAKE YOUR DOG TO WORK DAY!

 Pet Sitter’s International’s Take Your Dog To Work Day® (TYDTWDay) was created to spotlight what terrific companions dogs are, and encourage adoptions.
 The annual event encourages employers to experience the benefits and value of pets in the workplace and to support and celebrate the pet community.
 Pet Sitters, animal shelters, and businesses of all kinds join in this fur-tastic Friday event.

 When PSI created Take Your Dog To Work Day® in 1999, PSI President Patti Moran says the day was initially met with skepticism.
 For two decades, however, large, small, and mid-sized companies have answered the call, celebrating dogs at work and often also raising money for local pet-rescue organizations and animal shelters.